billkarsh/SpikeGLX/README.md

 of the [Tim Harris Lab](https://www.janelia.org/lab/harris-lab-apig) at HHMI/Janelia Research Campus.

+>*Based on the SpikeGL extracellular data acquisition system originally developed by Calin A. Culianu.*

 ### Compiled Software

 Official release software and support materials are here: